zivtech/Bodiless-JS/packages/bodiless-documentation/doc/Development/Contributing.md

 - "testing enhancement": automation story enhancements.
 - "windows": the bug is specific to Windows platform.

-Additonal labels that can be used as needed:
+Additional labels that can be used as needed:
 - "duplicate": duplicate of another issue or bug.
 - "invalid": This doesn't seem right.
 - "question": Further information is requested.
 Submitter should response with more information/clarifications.